mswantek68/Pages/README.md

 # Please Read
 This code is intended to assist with delivery of a foundational platform for data strategy.
 It is possible that not all components will be relevant to every customer - this will need to be discovered and assessed during the Data & AI Strategy Workshops stage to understand the customer's current technical landscape and assess the maturity of the data estate.
 Also, the reference backlog may need amending to include customer-specific items in addition to those detailed in the base implementation.
+# Known Issues
+## Power App for Acquisition Services
+Currently the Power app collects basic metadata for the ingestion service.
+It only provides basic functionality.
+See the readme file in the Data Acquistions service for manual installation/configuration steps.
+## Lack of ability to add multiple file names/sources to Acquisition Service App.
+This is a known issue, but no resolution is available due to development resources.
+## Ability to extend the Acquisitions Services app
+There is a need to extend the tables used to populate the Acquisition App fields and make the entire app metadata driven.
+Main contract page along with the drop down values should all be shifted to a table as the others.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a